 Oil Oil change interval

 Medium load (l/h)

-< 25 < 28 > 28
+<42 42 >42

 LDF-4 750 h 500 h 500 h

 Other 500 h 500 h 400 h

-The table does not apply for engines that:
+The table does not apply for engines thaY:

-- occasionally have much higher consumption

-- have an idling percentage > 15%

-- are used at high coolant temperatures
+- occasionally have much higher consumption - have an idling percentage > 15% - or if the engine is used at high coolant temperatures - if the engine is used with fuels that do not comply with the EN950/EN15940/MK1 standard

-In case of very low surface temperatures: Consult your nearest Scania workshop on how to avoid starting difficulties.
+For operation at extremely low outdoor temperatures: Consult your nearest Scania workshop on how to avoid starting difficulties.

-If the engine is used in areas of the world where engine oil with ACEA or API classification is not available, the oil grade must be measured in actual operation.
+If the engine is used in areas of the world where engine oil with ACEA or API classification is not available, the oil grade must be measured during actual operation.
 In this case contact the nearest Scania workshop.